Most children outgrow thumb-sucking, diapers, and baby talk. So what about outgrowing food allergies?

 There seems to be a pecking order to outgrowing food allergies.
 Milk, eggs and soy tend to be outgrown more easily and earlier than allergies to nuts and seafood.
 Research findings point to the easy breakdown of milk and egg proteins in food preparation, especially in baking as the dry heat is able to break down the proteins.
 Other food proteins are built tougher, are more resistant to breakdown, and are thus more allergenic even after cooking.

 Ethnicity, gender, and genetics may impact whether and when you see diminishing or disappearing food allergies.
 According to some research, odds are stacked against African American children, females, children with multiple food allergies, those with more severe food allergic reactions, and those with food allergy that develops later in life.

 - Location, location, location!

 Where you live may play a role in your allergy profile too.
 This may be associated with different environments and eating habits of your home and neighborhood.
 Southern living in America may find you more prone to developing allergies than your Northern countrymen, and urban dwellers may be more prone to allergy than their rural counterparts.

 Treatment, testing and tolerance

 Approaches abound for tolerance testing and even inducing tolerances to certain allergies.
 Following are a few of the trending tests and tolerance inducing approaches.
 These should always be conducted under medical supervision, as potential for severe reactions is possible.

 - Under the tongue

 Known as sublingual or oral immunotherapy (SLIT or OIT), this is a method associated with allergy testing and may also be effective in building tolerance to certain foods.
-A small amount of offending food is placed under the tongue or in the mouth and reaction monitored.
+During the treatment, a small amount of offending food is placed under the tongue or in the mouth and reaction monitored.
+As you can imagine, this is a risky process and should not be attempted at home.
 Ask your allergy care team if this is an option for you.